 Dehydration of agricultural products in tray drying units involves great energy consumption mainly because the operation control and maintenance are made heuristically (Bruin & Luyben, 1980).
 For increasing the process efficiency and reducing the energy consumption, the process parameters have to be optimized.
-A convenient way to do this is to numerically simulate the total system behavior and to predict the main parameter evolution for different operation conditions (Chirife, 1983).
-Simulation codes for drying process are used to design, control and improve new and existing drying systems.
-The main obstacle for extensive analysis of the dehydration process by numerical simulation is the lack of thermophysical properties for most of the agricultural products.
-On the other hand, the results from numerical simulation have to be validated by means of experimental investigation (Ghiaus, Margaris & Papanikas, 2000).
-The drying operation involves inter-phase mass (i.e. moisture) transfer from the wet material to the gaseous drying agent (heated air), which may be illustrated as a transport of moisture from the material core to its surface, followed by evaporation from the surface of the material, and dissipation of water vapor into the bulk of the gaseous drying agent.
+A convenient way to do this is to numerically simulate the total system behaviour and to predict the main parameter evolution for different operation conditions (Chirife, 1983, chap.
+3).
+Simulation codes for drying process are used to design, control and improve new and existing drying systems (Ghiaus, Margaris, & Papanikas, 1997).
+The main obstacle for extensive analysis of the dehydration process by numerical simulation is the lack of thermo-physical properties for most of the agricultural products.
+On the other hand, the results from numerical simulation have to be validated by means of experimental investigation (Ghiaus, Margaris, & Papanikas, 2000).
+Many researches have pointed out that the discrepancies between predictions and experimental data have been a result of the diffusion coefficient being determined when sample temperature gradients are presents.
+With the temperature not being constant, the determination of effective diffusivity becomes difficult (Srikiatden & Roberts, 2006).

+The drying operation involves inter-phase mass (i.e. moisture) transfer from the wet material to the gaseous drying agent (heated air), which may be illustrated as a transport of moisture from the material core to its surface, followed by evaporation from the surface of the material, and dissipation of water vapour into the bulk of the gaseous drying agent.
+Drying causes irreversible structural damage to the cellular structure of foods.
+The structure of dried foods depends on the drying methods and conditions, such as temperature, relative humidity, air velocity and initial physico-chemical characteristics of the product (Rahman, Guizani, & Al-Zakwani, 2005).